Table of Contents

 Marketing CRMs track digital interactions on websites and social media, send automated emails based on sales readiness, and so much more.
 They’re undoubtedly a necessity of every business to nurture leads, retain clients, and everything in-between.
 Moving beyond utilizing the basics of the software, what’s in store for the marketing CRM in the future?

-Artificial intelligence will integrate with CRM.
+Artificial intelligence will further integrate with CRM.

 CRMs began as an addition to current software, evolving into browser extensions and apps to complement existing tools.
 Today, most companies rely on SaaS (Software-as-a-Service) cloud-based technology for this marketing necessity.
+And any SaaS not embracing AI at this point is quickly being left behind.

 Marketing CRMs will be emphasized.

-Customer relationship management softwares were first branded as a solution for sales teams.
+Customer relationship management software were first branded as a solution for sales teams.
 It allowed sales reps to see the pipeline of digital interactions, score leads by sales readiness, and nurture them toward making a purchase.

 While most CRMs still hold those capabilities, a huge shift rebranded these tools as a solution for marketing teams.
 If a marketer can see the clickstream of multiple leads, they can find a pattern.
 Using this pattern, they can more efficiently use their resources to campaign at that stage in the buying process.
 Marketing CRMs eliminate second-guessing the goals and next steps for marketing teams.